Climate and Average Weather Year Round in Melbourne Australia

 The average hourly wind speed in Melbourne experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 4.5 months, from June 16 to November 1, with average wind speeds of more than 9.6 miles per hour.
-The windiest day of the year is August 9, with an average hourly wind speed of 10.5 miles per hour.
+The windiest month of the year in Melbourne is August, with an average hourly wind speed of 10.3 miles per hour.

 The calmer time of year lasts for 7.5 months, from November 1 to June 16.
-The calmest day of the year is April 23, with an average hourly wind speed of 8.6 miles per hour.
+The calmest month of the year in Melbourne is April, with an average hourly wind speed of 8.7 miles per hour.

 The predominant average hourly wind direction in Melbourne varies throughout the year.